ARPA-SIMC/meteosatlib/README.md

   decompression library for Wavelet, JPEG and T4 images.

   The source is distributed at https://gitlab.eumetsat.int/open-source/PublicDecompWT and is set up as a git submodule here.
-Use `git checkout --recurse-submodules` to obtain the sources.
+Use `git clone --recurse-submodules https://github.com/ARPA-SIMC/meteosatlib.git` to obtain the sources.

 Besides PublicDecompWT requisite described above, meteosatlib is a standard autotools package.
 See the INSTALL file for detailed instructions, which generally can be summarised as tue usual:

+    autoreconf -ifv
     ./configure
     make
     make check # optional